davidseve/cloud-native-deployment-strategies/README.md

 ![Shop Umbrella Helm Chart](images/Shop-helm.png)

-In the `Shop Umbrella Chart` we use several times the same charts as helm dependencies but with different names if they are blue/green or online/offline
+In the `Shop Umbrella Chart` we use several times the same charts as helm dependencies but with different names if they are blue/green or online/offline.
+This will allow as to have different configuration for each color.

 This is the Chart.yaml
 ```